MusicScience37/numerical-collection-cpp/doc/sphinx/src/conventions.md

   - For classes, the description should start with "Class", sometimes "Base class".
   - For variables, the description should start with a noun like "Coefficient", "Number", etc.
+  - For concepts, the description should start with "Concept".
+  - In this project, the first word in a description is not written in the third person singular form.

 Example of Doxygen comments for a function: